 WWI Ace conquers time travel

+The Stauer Flyboy Blue features a stunning cobalt blue dial, set inside a case finished in gold.
 Three tachymeters and a movable bezel measure speed and ascent and the chronograph functions allow you to measure elapsed time.
 Interior complications mark minutes and hours and include a 24-hour display.
-The watch is water-resistant to 10 ATM and features a crocodile-embossed, genuine leather band and solid stainless steel construction.
-Every decent Ace should have one up his sleeve.
+The watch is water-resistant to 3 ATM and features a crocodile-embossed, genuine leather band.
+As a fully-loaded precision timepiece with fighting good looks, priced to take out the competition, the Flyboy® Blue is without a doubt, your secret advantage.

-- Genuine leather band in black with white stitching
+- Genuine leather band in dark brown with white stitching

 - Luminous hands